8 Signs Of Jealous Friends And Simple Ways To Handle Them

 A begrudging friend can make you feel incompetent even if you have succeeded.
 No matter how you feel about your success, if your close friend disapproves of you, you will not enjoy it fully.
 A friend may also envy you and not showcase it in front of you.
 They instill negativity within you, making you feel bad about yourself.

 6. They Struggle With Insecurity

-Your friend becomes clingy, especially when you make new friends.
+Your friend becomes clingy and shows signs of possessiveness, especially when you make new friends.
 They start blaming your new friends for anything that goes wrong, criticizing you, and trying to isolate you from others.
 Toxic people tend to get insecure and feel that they are being replaced.
 They suffer from an inferiority complex, which triggers the feeling of jealousy.

 7. They Often Lie To Gain Sympathy

 Toxic and jealous friends always have a set story at the back of their minds.
 They may even cook up instant stories to escape a situation and lie to gain your sympathy.
 They are insecure creatures who are unsure of their egos as well.

 A jealous friend may try to supersede you and outdo you whenever they can.
 You buy a car, and they will try to overtake you by buying an upgraded model of the same car.

 Jealousy can persist between friends and even develop over time.
 If you notice the above signs of jealousy in your friend, try to figure out the differences that may have come between you.
 Rather than painting your friend as a villain, focus on saving your friendship.
 Head to the next section for ways to address this issue.

 How To Deal With Jealous Friends